kohortpay/module-prestashop/README.md

 ### Features
 - Add a new payment method that you customer will love (Pay less, together)
 - Redirect to an awesome and customized payment page (using you customer order details).
-- Be able to enable/disable the module through the settings.
+- Enable/disable the module by a simple switch through the settings.
 - Possibility to set minimun amount, under which the payment is disabled.
 - Easy way to switch live/test mode by filling you API secret key (sk or sk_test).
 - Handle API errors (with more details if Prestashop is in debug mode).

-### Benefits

-- Coming soon...

 ## Installation